seanstone/GNSS-SDRLIB/README.md

 ===========================================================

-This fork have such changes:
+This fork has such changes:
  * Ported to VS 2017
  * Removed STEREO receiver support
  * Added "Simple 8B" receiver support (FX2LP based)